Now Accepting New Patients

 GLP-1 medications and their unexpected psychiatric effects

 ADHD is described as a disorder of attention.
-But that framing obscures what is actually happening neurologically.
+But that framing misses what's actually happening in the brain.

 ADHD is, at its core, a disorder of reward processing.

-The dopamine signaling differences in ADHD do not just make it hard to focus.
+The dopamine signaling differences in ADHD don't simply make it hard to focus.
 They alter the entire experience of motivation and desire.
 Future rewards feel less compelling.
 Immediate rewards feel overwhelming.
-The brain's ability to say wait — to let a future good compete meaningfully with a present pull — is compromised not by laziness or lack of willpower, but by the literal mechanics of how dopamine signals are processed.
+The brain's ability to say wait — to let something that matters later compete with something rewarding right now — is genuinely compromised.
+Not by a lack of willpower.
+Not by laziness.
+By the literal mechanics of how dopamine signals are processed in an ADHD brain.

-This is why ADHD co-occurs at striking rates with binge eating, substance use disorders, compulsive spending, and impulsive behavior across the board.
-It is not a coincidence.
-It is not comorbidity in the random sense.
-It is the same underlying biology expressing itself across multiple domains simultaneously.
+It also explains something I observe constantly in my practice: ADHD co-occurs at striking rates with binge eating, substance use disorders, compulsive spending, and impulsive behavior across virtually every domain.
+This is not coincidence.
+It's not random comorbidity.
+It's the same underlying biology expressing itself simultaneously across multiple areas of a person's life.

-When my ADHD patients describe the exhaustion of constantly fighting their own impulses — the way they have to work twice as hard to do what others seem to do automatically — they are describing the experience of navigating a world designed for people whose reward systems run at a different volume.
+When my ADHD patients describe the exhaustion of fighting their own impulses — of having to work twice as hard to do what others seem to do automatically — they are describing what it means to navigate a world designed for people whose reward systems run at a different volume.

 Impulse regulation, for these patients, is not a skill deficit.
 It is working against a neurological current.